 Think of web hosting like renting a storefront for your business.
-You have you have somewhere to put the files that make up your website so that others will be able to find them.Think of web hosting like renting a storefront for your business.
+You have somewhere to put the files that make up your website so that others will be able to find them.Think of web hosting like renting a storefront for your business.
 Click To Tweet

 Web hosts vary greatly in price, starting around $3 per month all the way up.

 What kinds of Web Hosting options are there?

 What are the different options for web hosting and websites?

 There are free options such as blogger, wordpress.com (not to be confused with self-hosted WordPress, or wordpress.org), and other website options out there.
 The main problems with these options are: